Skip to main content

 • Federal Emergency Management Agency

-Please note that the accessibility to public benefits may apply differently depending on the person's immigration status.
+Please note that access to public benefits may differ depending on a person’s immigration status.
 Visit this detailed chart by American University for more information.
-Contact an immigration attorney near you to understand your rights better.

 Restrictions on Educational Benefits